Optimal day-ahead offering strategy for large producers based on market price response learning: Case study

-To finish this section, we will show graphically the daily GENCO profit increment in the test period for different levels of price flexibility and risk aversion concerning the true generating cost offering strategy.
+Therefore, to finish this section, we will show graphically the daily GENCO profit increase in the test period for different levels of price flexibility and risk aversion concerning the true generating cost offering strategy.
 Figure \ref{fig:oos_day_prof} shows the daily out-of-sample profit increment for risk-neutral (up) and risk-averse (down) GENCO for different levels of price flexibility.
 Dashed lines represent the mean for each pricing strategy.

-As can be seen, in most of the cases, the profit increment is slightly higher for cases where the price flexibility is different from zero, for both levels of risk aversion.
-Besides, on some specific days, this profit difference is increased on a higher scale, for instance, June 13th, 17th, 27th, or 28th.
-It is interesting to notice that, for the risk-neutral case, the mean profit increment is almost the same for price flexibility levels of 10\% and 15\%.
-However, for the risk-averse case, a large value of price flexibility strategy can even worsen the case where the offers are made at true generating cost.
-In this case, a low value of price flexibility, i.e., 5\%, achieves the best results for the risk-averse large GENCO.
+As can be seen, on most days, the profit increment is slightly higher for cases where the price flexibility is different from zero, for both levels of risk aversion.
+Also, on some specific days, this profit difference is increased on a higher scale, for instance, June 13, 17, 21, or 25.
+It is interesting to notice that, for both risk-aversion levels, the mean profit increment can rise to 50,000\euro, being slightly higher in the risk-neutral GENCO.
+Furthermore, it is interesting to notice how small flexibility levels help to increase the profit increment with respect to the cost-based strategy when the increment is negative.

-Furthermore, we can appreciate more differences when we show the average profit increment in an hourly basis (Figure \ref{fig:oos_hour_prof}).
+Furthermore, we can appreciate more differences when we show the average increase in profits on an hourly basis (Figure \ref{fig:oos_hour_prof}).
 As in the case above, we represent the profit increment for several levels of price flexibility and risk aversion: risk-neutral (up) and risk-averse (down).
-We can see how the biggest amount of profit increment can be made from 8:00 to 10:00, and in some specific hours like 3:00, 13:00 to 15:00, 17:00, 18:00 20:00, 21:00, and 23:00 in a non-homogeneous way.
+We can see how the biggest amount of profit increment can be made after 8:00, and in some specific hours like 11:00 to 15:00, and 18:00 in a non-homogeneous way.

 For the risk-neutral GENCO, we can notice how, on average, and in most of the hours of the day, a profit increment can be obtained by allowing price flexibility in her offering strategy.
 Besides, when the profit increases, it does it on a bigger scale when the maximum price flexibility is set.
-However, when the profit decreases with respect to offering at production costs, it decreases more for the case when the price flexibility is allowed up to 15\%.
+Furthermore, only in hours before 8:00, the profit increment is slightly below zero, i.e., a cost-offering strategy is better.